Scarlet and Black (TV series)

 Scarlet and Black is a British four-part television drama series first aired in 1993 on BBC 1 by the BBC with a cast including Ewan McGregor and Rachel Weisz.
 The series was adapted by Stephen Lowe from the novel The Red and the Black (1830) by French writer Stendhal.
 The story follows an ambitious, but impoverished young man, who seduces women of high social standing in order to improve his prospects.

 Adaptation

-The series is a faithful adaptation of the novel Le Rouge et le Noir and is condensed into four episodes, each 50 minutes in length.
+The series is a faithful adaptation of the novel Le Rouge et le Noir (save for the erroneous use of modern French tricolore flag, which was banned at the time of the French Restauration) and is condensed into four episodes, each 50 minutes in length.
 A notable addition to the plot is the figure of Napoleon, which the protagonist, Julien Sorel, envisages during the main turning points of the story.
 Napoleon represents Julien's ambition in the serial, he compares himself with the French hero, seeing himself as an extraordinary individual.
+Another historical error is a mention, by Sorel, of the "Italian Ambassador".
+Italy,as a country and kingdom, came into existence in 1861 only.